X

 Mission: Our goal is to help children with their families grow closer to God and in their faith by developing a love for Jesus and the Mass, growing in their prayer life, and sharing this love with others.

 The main focus of our program is the Mass, and the family as the first place where children experience the faith.
 As Catholics, we share in the Eucharist each week when we gather as a community for Mass.
 It is through the rich liturgical symbols and rituals that we are drawn to a deeper understanding and celebration of the mysteries of our faith.
-Attending Mass each week as a family is expected; what children learn in the classroom builds on what we do and learn at Mass.
+Attending Mass each week as a family is expected; what children learn in faith formation builds on what we do and learn at Mass.

 Please click here to register.